Two roads to fortuity in ABJM theory: Introduction

 More generally, it has now been proposed that all cohomology classes in a holographic CFT should be thought of as either monotone or fortuitous --- precise definitions are given in \cite{cl24}, which we will soon review.
 The monotone classes include coherent states of gravitons while the fortuitous classes include black holes, but it is sometimes not obvious where more exotic geometries belong.
 Alongside $\mathcal{N} = 4$ SYM, the fortuity mechanism has also been investigated in matrix models \cite{2504.14181,2511.00790}, supersymmetric SYK models \cite{2412.06902}, the D1-D5 CFT \cite{2501.05448,2505.14888,2511.23294} and the Leigh-Strassler CFT \cite{ck25}.
 For the present paper, we are most interested in 3d gauge theories with a known gravity dual.
 These include ABJ theory \cite{0807.4924} dual to higher-spin gravity in $AdS_4$ and ABJM theory \cite{0806.1218} dual to type IIA string theory in $AdS_4 \times \mathbb{CP}^3$.
 For the case of ABJ theory, the authors of \cite{kllo25} constructed some fortuitous states and found that graviton composites were joined by higher-spin composites within the monotone sector.
 Most recently, the first fortuitous state in weakly-coupled ABJM theory was found in \cite{bsvz25} which has overlap with this work.
 Our goal is to uncover additional structure in the fortuitous Hilbert space by combining systematic searches at low level with more sporadic searches at high level.
 In particular, we will exploit a previously unnoticed relation between the enumeration problems in ABJM and $\mathcal{N} = 4$ SYM.

 This paper is organized as follows.
 Section \ref{sec:holographic-coverings} starts with the minimal amount of structure needed to define a holographic CFT possessing a nilpotent supercharge.
 After reviewing the formalism of \cite{cl24}, we consider trace relations for different types of matrices which have appeared in the literature on fortuitous operators.
 Section \ref{sec:abjm-setup} then discusses the field content of ABJM theory and studies the privileged sector of fields on which BPS operators are allowed to depend.
 We point out connections to ${\cal N}=4$ SYM where appropriate, especially regarding recent work on coupling dependence of the supercharge cohomology \cite{cl25a,cl25b,bk25} which has yet to be done for ABJM.
 Section \ref{sec:abjm-details} contains both of our main results.
 The first is a level-by-level counting procedure, implemented in a public code, which has allowed us to explicitly construct three fortuitous cohomology classes and identify the charge sectors associated with several more.
-The second is a map from SYM BPS operators to ABJM BPS operators which we combine with the results of \cite{2304.10155} to construct fortuitous cohomology classes in an infinite family.
-Section \ref{sec:conclusion} concludes with a summary of these results and potential future directions.
+The second is a map from SYM BPS operators to ABJM BPS operators which we combine with the results of \cite{2304.10155} to construct - -an infinite family of cohomology classes which we conjecture to be fortuitous. -Section \ref{sec:conclusion} concludes with a summary of these results and potential future directions.